Du Bin: 2013 detention

 On 1 June 2013, soon after the release of the book and the film, Du Bin was detained by state security agents in Beijing.
 Friends say that they found two unsigned police warrants in his home for "disturbing public order."
 Under Chinese administrative statutes, police could use the charge to hold Du for up to 15 days, after which he should either be released, sent to a re-education through labor camp, or formally charged with a crime.
 As of 13 June, Du was still being held at the Fengtai District detention center.
 Amnesty International and Reporters Without Borders called for his release.

 Du Bin was released on bail on 8 July 2013, but his freedom is tenuous.
 He could still face formal charges for "picking quarrels and making trouble," and he expects that his movements will be monitored.
 The Chinese government has censored his name from Sina Weibo.

 2020 detention

 Du Bin was detained in December 2020.
 He was charged with "picking quarrels and provoking trouble" and is being held at a detention centre in Daxing District.
 His family had been warned not to speak to the media.
 He was detained a month before his book on Vladimir Lenin was due to be released.
 The Committee to Protect Journalists have called for his release.

+2025 detention

+On October 15, 2025, Du Bin was taken away by Beijing police.
+Over 40 days later, he was formally arrested and is currently detained at Shunyi Detention Center in Beijing.
+His family had not received any legal documents.
+This marks Du Bin's third secret arrest, drawing international attention.

+He is accused of “picking quarrels and provoking trouble,” a charge frequently used by the Chinese government to suppress journalists and press freedom defenders.
+The Committee to Protect Journalists, Reporters without Borders (RSF), PetaPixel have reported on and voiced concerns regarding the case, among other media.

+“The international community must step up pressure on Beijing to secure Du’s release, along with that of all other journalists and press freedom defenders detained in China.”
+Antoine Bernard, RSF Director of Advocacy and Assistance, says in a statement.